Go To Namecheap.com

 • Set up a system for recording income and expenses.
 If you’re just starting out, you can use an Excel or Google Sheets spreadsheet.
 If you want more features, such as invoicing, linking up to your bank account, sharing with your accountant, etc. it might be worth looking at professional software.
 A few great accounting and invoicing options include:

 Depending on the nature/size of your business, your business structure, and number of employees, you may wish to secure accounting assistance.
-You can hire a bookkeeper to keep your records in order and assist with payroll, or you might want a Certified Public Accountant (CPA) who can file your tax paperwork and handle other higher-level accounting functions.
+You can hire a bookkeeper to keep your records in order and assist with payroll, or you might want a Certified Public Accountant (CPA) to file your tax paperwork and handle other higher-level accounting functions.
 To help you decide on the right thing for your business, check out this article from The Balance.

 When you create a business entity, you’ll have some legal obligations.